History of writing: Islamic world

 Following the fall of the Western Roman Empire in the late 5th century, the Middle East became the crossroads for learning, with knowledge bearing texts from the West and East meeting in Constantinople, Damascus, and then Baghdad.
 The House of Wisdom founded during the Islamic Golden Age in Baghdad featured a large library where Greek works of medicine, philosophy, mathematics, and astronomy were translated into Arabic, along with Indian works on mathematics and therapeutics.
 To these texts, philosophers such as al-Kindi and Avicenna and astronomers such as al-Farghani made new contributions.
 Al-Khwarizmi authored the first work on algebra, drawing on both Greek and Indian resources.
 The centrality of the Quran within Islam also led to growth of Arabic linguistics.
 From Baghdad, knowledge and texts were to flow back to South Asia and down through Africa, with a large collection of books and an educational centre around the Sankoré Madrasah in Timbuktu, the seat of the Songhai Empire.
-During this period the deposed Abbasid Caliphate moved its seat of power and learning to Córdoba, now in Spain, where they founded a major library which reintroduced many of the classic texts back into Europe along with texts of Arab learning.
+During this period the deposed Umayyad Caliphate moved its seat of power and learning to Córdoba, now in Spain, where they founded a major library which reintroduced many of the classic texts back into Europe along with texts of Arab learning.